benwe95/tensorflow-self-driving-car/README.md

 ### Installing

-Just download the simulator and this repository.
+Just download the simulator and clone this repository.

 The CNN available on this repository has **already been trained** with images registered locally.
 The model is stored in the .ckpt files